JoshCodesPhysics/ill_placement_archive/python_scripts/crys2seward/README.md

 This data is used to calculate the displacements from an induced uniform electric field by `disp_solve`, and a grid of new cell files are generated with electrically disturbed positions, based on the initial cell file passed as an input.

-Crys2seward edits the xenv15 'envin' or 'env.in' input files so that the env15 program can take cell files of different displacements and produces a grid of output files named `prefix.env.sew0` and `prefix.env.psd`.
+Crys2seward edits the xenv15 'envin' or 'env.in' input files so that the env15 program can take cell files of different displacements, as well as edits the magnetic atom coordinates to be displaced, and produces a grid of output files named `prefix.env.sew0` and `prefix.env.psd`.
 These are the input files of the env2seward program, where the prefix corresponds to the simulated system.

 Crys2seward modifies the env2seward input data so that each set of sew0 and psd file coordinates are categorised into a prefix.sew.in format.

 Each file grid (cell files, env15 output files, sew.in files) is contained in a directory named after the electric field ranges and filetype.
 The names of each grid file include the associated incident electric field.